Recurrent Pregnancy Loss

-The majority of miscarriages are due to chromosomal abnormalities in the embryo/fetus.
-Generally, embryos with too many or too few number of chromosomes (aneuploidy) can not develop into a healthy baby and result in abnormalities that lead to fetal death.
-Most of the time, aneuploidy is a chance event, the frequency of which increases with the advancement of a women’s age and, to a lesser extent, the male partner’s age.
+As mentioned earlier, the majority of miscarriages are due to chromosomal abnormalities in the embryo.
+Generally, embryos with too many or too few chromosomes (also referred to as aneuploidy) can not develop into a healthy baby and result in abnormalities that lead to fetal death.
+Most of the time, aneuploidy is a chance event, although the chances increase with age.

 The positive news is that treatments are available to assist couples who are experiencing RPL.
 For women who have experienced two pregnancy losses, seeking an evaluation can bring them closer to reaching their dream of having a healthy baby.

 What can a fertility specialist do for pregnancy loss?

 Fertility specialists, also known as reproductive endocrinologists, are experts in helping people conceive.
 They also specialize in diagnosing and treating problems related to sustaining pregnancies.
 Many of the same issues that cause female infertility also affect the ability to carry a child to term.

 When you visit with one of the board-certified fertility specialists at The Reproductive Medicine Group, they will take a detailed medical and family history, along with performing any necessary exams.
 Testing will be ordered, including genetic screening of both partners.
 These tests look for genetic and chromosomal abnormalities that may be causing RPL.